-The Ohio State University in Columbus, Ohio is another school that boasts a NCAA-sanctioned women’s rowing team, but not a men’s team.
+The Ohio State University in Columbus, Ohio is another school that boasts an NCAA-sanctioned women’s rowing team, but not a men’s team.
 Ohio State may not be an historically prestigious team like many of the other colleges and universities on our list, but in recent years the Buckeyes have proven themselves a force to be reckoned with.
-The team has been named Big Ten season champions an incredible eight times — 2002, 2006, 2011, 2013-2017!
+The team has been named Big Ten season champions an incredible eight times — 2002, 2006, 2011, and 2013-2017!
 Furthermore, they took home the title of NCAA National Champions in rowing three years in a row — 2013, 2014, 2015.

 Oregon State University